Cohen-Macaulay modules over the algebra of planar quasi-invariants and Calogero-Moser systems

 \section{Abstract}

 In this paper, we study properties of the algebras of planar quasi--invariants.
 These algebras are Cohen--Macaulay and Gorenstein in codimension one.
 Using the technique of matrix problems, we classify all Cohen--Macaulay modules of rank one over them and determine their Picard groups.
 In terms of this classification, we describe the spectral modules of the planar rational Calogero--Moser systems.
-Finally, we elaborate the theory of the algebraic inverse scattering method, computing a new unexpected explicit example of a deformed Calogero--Moser system in the case of the split rational potential.
+Finally, we elaborate the theory of the algebraic inverse scattering method, providing explicit computations of certain "isospectral deformations" of the planar rational Calogero--Moser system in the case of the split rational potential.